“You need to stop screaming. You’re causing a scene.”

 Everything that happened after that felt like someone had hit the fast-forward button.
 The monster shouted at Lonnie, the force coming out in a destructive wave that crushed the garbage cans in the walkway and shattered the glass from the stores in its path.
 Lonnie jumped out of the way, then dodged another attack, and another, making it look as easy as playing a game of hopscotch.
 As the creature’s voice became strained from screaming, Lonnie launched herself forward.
 With a mighty kick, her foot left an indent in the creature’s stomach as if it were as soft as a bean bag.
 The monster stumbled back and let out a harsh cough, but Lonnie didn’t give it a chance to recover.
-One punch to the face, followed by a second, and a third, all Marianna and Bree could do was stare as Lonnie continued to hit her opponent so hard that they could hear her fists bursting the bubbles, disgusting splashes of puss and blood hitting the ground and covering her fists.
-Finally, Lonnie landed a swift kick across the monster’s cheek, the power in her kick so hard that the creature was knocked out cold, its body adding a final crack to the floor.
+One punch to the face, followed by a second, and a third.
+All Marianna and Bree could do was stare as Lonnie continued to hit her opponent so hard that they could hear her fists bursting the bubbles, disgusting splashes of puss and blood hitting the ground and covering her fists.
+Finally, Lonnie landed a swift kick across the monster’s cheek.
+The power in her kick was so hard that the creature was knocked out cold, its body adding a final crack to the floor.

 “Holy shit,” Bree whispered.
 The creature’s face was now bruised beyond recognition, and it didn’t look like it was going to get up anytime soon.
-She’d never actually seen one of the monsters lay lifelessly on the ground — Marianna’s acidic frosting always made quick work of them.
-But there it was, mouth wide open, stomach caved in from the crushing blow from earlier.
-Marianna looked just as bewildered as Bree, but neither girl had time to dwell on the monster in front of them.
-Dana was already up cheering for Lonnie, and everyone who had gone inside of the store was stepping outside to see the aftermath of the one-sided battle.
+Mouth wide open, stomach caved in from Lonnie’s knee, Marianna looked just as bewildered as Bree.
+Neither girl had time to dwell on it.
+Dana was already cheering for Lonnie, and the group that had gone inside the store was stepping outside to see the aftermath of the one-sided battle.
 The rest of the crowd joined Dana in cheering for Lonnie, who stood there and smiled an embarrassed little smile.
 Both Marianna and Bree looked at each other and quietly wondered the same thing.

 Had Blaze sent in a new magical girl?

 Also check out this companion piece that goes with this scene by Dave Branch!
 It will potentially appear in the book itself!